chibiboba/JS-202/Textbook/Lesson 1.md

 Though this page looks good, there is one more character that you should replace with an entity: the ampersand (`&`)).
 HTML5 handles ampersands as regular characters in most cases, but if that `&` includes some non-whitespace characters between it and the next semicolon (`;`), the browser may try to interpret it as an entity.
-For safety, most developers replace `&` with `&` even when they don't need to do so:
+For safety, most developers replace `&` with `&amp` even when they don't need to do so:

 hello.html

-Copy Code

 ```html
 <p class="more-text">